d3duct1v/TryHackMe/beginner/metasploit.md

 > exploit/windows/http/icecast_header

-While that use command with the unique string can be incredibly useful that's not quite the exploit we want here.
-Let's now run the command `search multi/handler`.
-Go ahead and run the command `use NUMBER_NEXT_TO  exploit/multi/handler` wherein the number will be what appears in that far left column (typically this will be 4 or 5).
-In this way, we can use our search results without typing out the full name/path of the module we want to use.
-___
 What is the name of the column on the far left side of the console that shows up next to 'Name'?
 > #